webspatial/doc-website/docs/quick-example/index.md

 First add a new page.
 In this demo we use client-side routing.

 Create `src/SecondPage.tsx`.
+(You can also check the sample code in github: https://github.com/webspatial/quick-example For this step you can check https://github.com/webspatial/quick-example/blob/main/src/SecondPage.tsx if you have any question about the code you need to add.)

 ```jsx
 import { useState } from "react";